She walks fast. She talks even faster. She does not beat around the bush. But everyone at SATS Passenger Services speaks highly of her.

 Selene Powlose, Duty Manager, SATS Passenger Services

-Selene has been with passenger services for 36 years now.
-She joined SATS after a short stint in real estate.
-Since then, she’s done everything: from boarding gate procedures, staff scheduling, and handling day-to-day airport operations across Terminals 1, 2, and 3.
+Selene has worked in passenger services for 36 years.
+She joined SATS in Singapore after a brief time in real estate.
+Since then, she has handled everything from boarding gate procedures and staff scheduling to running daily operations in Changi Airport’s Terminals 1, 2, and 3.

-Each day, Selene’s goal is to ensure every flight has enough agents, and that passengers are taken care of, from check-in to boarding and arrival.
-She also provides support when there are unexpected flight delays or special assistance requirements.
+Each day, Selene’s goal is to ensure every flight has enough agents and that passengers are taken care of, from check-in to boarding and arrival.
+She also provides support during unexpected flight delays or special assistance requirements.

-When someone calls in sick or flight changes happen, Selene makes the necessary adjustments.
+When someone calls in sick or flights change, Selene makes the necessary adjustments.
 It’s not easy asking someone to cover a shift at the last minute, but she has learnt how to manage it.

 Selene looks after a team of around 300 CSAs, a mix of full-time and part-time staff.
 She knows them by name.
 She checks in with them regularly.
 On early morning shifts, she brings them bread or coffee, especially those living alone in Singapore.